-Eric Klein, MD, Chairman of Cleveland Clinic’s Glickman Urological & Kidney Institute joins the Cancer Advances podcast to discuss the IsoPSA Test, now being offered at Cleveland Clinic.
+Eric Klein, MD, Urologic oncologist and Chairman Emeritus of the Glickman Urological & Kidney Institute joins the Cancer Advances podcast to discuss the IsoPSA Test, now being offered at Cleveland Clinic.
 The IsoPSA test is a novel prostate-specific antigen assay for patients with a PSA > 4ng/ml who are facing a decision on prostate biopsy.
 Listen as Dr. Klein discusses how the IsoPSA test differs from conventional PSA testing and how your patients can benefit.

 Eric Klein, MD: Thanks, Dale.
 Nice to be here.